The following professionals lent their expertise to this article:

 • Grants: Virginia residents can apply for the Virginia Tuition Assistance Grant (VTAG), which provides free financial aid based on need.

-• Outside Aid: Funds from external sources (such as private scholarships from organizations) might be available.
+• Outside Aid: Funds from external sources (such as private scholarships from professional organizations) may be available.

-• Work-Study Program: Part-time job opportunities are available for students who demonstrate financial need; these jobs are often located on campus.
+• Work-Study: Part-time job opportunities are available for students who demonstrate financial need.
+These jobs are often located on campus.

 Maryville University

 Full-time undergraduate students are automatically considered for merit scholarships that range from $6,000 to $14,000 annually.
-Over $59 million was awarded in scholarships and financial aid last year.
-Financial aid options are listed on the school’s website.
+Over $65 million in financial aid funds was awarded by Maryville in 2025 alone.

 Types of Aid: